DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### EventDate
 * EventDate `string`

+### FileContent
+* FileContent `string`

+### FileContentRequiredException
+* FileContentRequiredException `object`: The file cannot be added because it is empty.
+Empty files cannot be added to the repository with this API.

+### FileContentSizeLimitExceededException
+* FileContentSizeLimitExceededException `object`: The file cannot be added because it is too large.
+The maximum file size that can be added using PutFile is 6 MB.
+For files larger than 6 MB but smaller than 2 GB, add them using a Git client.

+### FileModeTypeEnum
+* FileModeTypeEnum `string` (values: EXECUTABLE, NORMAL, SYMLINK)

+### FileNameConflictsWithDirectoryNameException
+* FileNameConflictsWithDirectoryNameException `object`: A file cannot be added to the repository because the specified file name has the same name as a directory in this repository.
+Either provide another name for the file, or add the file in a directory that does not match the file name.

 ### FileTooLargeException
 * FileTooLargeException `object`: The specified file exceeds the file size limit for AWS CodeCommit.
 For more information about limits in AWS CodeCommit, see <a href="http://docs.aws.amazon.com/codecommit/latest/userguide/limits.html">AWS CodeCommit User Guide</a>.